 Students should adhere to the GSAS policy on Academic integrity and Responsible Conduct of Research.

 Outline (subject to change)

 Each class consists of a theory session and a hands-on programming lab session.
-Students are required to bring their own laptops for lab activities.
+Students are required to bring their own laptops for lab activities and in-class exercises.